Szymongr14/JunkClusterBenchmark/docs/01_pxe_setup.md

 In the next step, we’ll make things a bit different — instead of manually configuring pxelinux, we’ll use the official **Ubuntu Server netboot** image and provide an autoinstall file to automate the entire OS installation process across our nodes.

 **👉 If you're not interested in exploring netboot.xyz, you can skip the "Prepare the TFTP Root Directory" section below.
 The upcoming step will use a preconfigured Ubuntu netboot image, which simplifies the process.**

+## 🔐 PXE Boot Security Note

+PXE boot is **not secure on untrusted networks**.
+It uses:

+- Unauthenticated DHCP (any device can respond)
+- Unencrypted TFTP (no identity or integrity checks)
+- No file verification (especially in BIOS setups)

+> **Avoid enabling PXE boot on shared or public networks without strict controls**

 ## 🧠 What is PXE?